 All beans are rich in protein, fibre, copper, folate, iron, magnesium, potassium and zinc.
-Beans are an all-round staple and go well in many dishes, from Mexican Chilli Con Carne, or vege soups and curries.
+Beans are an all-round staple and go well in many dishes, from Mexican Chilli Con Carne, or vegetable soups and curries.

-We all know foods like sauerkraut, kimchi and yogurt help to keep the gut microbiome healthy and balanced.
+We all know foods like sauerkraut, kimchi and yoghurt help to keep the gut microbiome healthy and balanced.
 Intestinal balance is key to wellness.
 Throw in some berries or bananas with plain Greek Yogurt for a supercharged bowl of goodness no matter the time of day.

 Banana’s are nature’s on-the-go immune boosters!
 They’re a portable source of quick energy as they provide a burst of natural sugar with a blood stabilising dose of fibre.

 And lastly, there’s the Nutrient Rescue superfood powders.
 We’ve done all the hard work by taking the most nutritious foods and harvesting them at their peak, drying them and making them into a powder.
 All that’s left for you to do is add water and swallow.
 A single daily shot is all it takes to help boost your immunity and get your baseline of good nutrition.